Is Monero Untraceable? Analysis of Monero User Anonymity

 is Monero untraceable

 When it comes to money or information, governments are fixated on controlling their flow and micromanaging who gets to handle them.
 Monero comes as the perfect answer to that, as it was devised as a cryptocurrency that makes trace analysis of its users’ activities difficult or outright impossible.
 But is Monero untraceable?
-The sender, receiver, and amount of every single Monero transaction are hidden through the use of three technologies: Stealth Addresses, Ring Signatures, and RingCT, making every transaction almost impossible to trace.
+Yes, it is untraceable due to the fact that the sender, receiver, and amount of every single Monero transaction are hidden through the use of three technologies: Stealth Addresses, Ring Signatures, and RingCT, making every transaction almost impossible to trace.
 Whether that is enough for you depends on your needs or, to paraphrase Bill Clinton, whose scandalous activities were subject to trace analysis, “It depends on what the meaning of the word ‘untraceable’ is.”

 Nobody is immune from trace analysis, not even presidents, but whether anyone gets subjected to it depends on how scandalous the activity was.
 Another problem is that everything we do in cyberspace leaves a trace that can be used to infer our activities and motives.
 Cyberspace keeps traces indefinitely; it might be after 10 years that a government or a corporation declares your activities scandalous and decides to investigate them.
 Here is how Monero holds up when under intense forensic analysis.